yroffin/go-jarvis/core/README.md

 3.2 platforms
 -------------

-Any plateform can run Jarvis
+Any plateform can run Jarvis (it's golang based)
 - windows
 - linux, and also raspberry pi :)
 - ios